 The deepest impressions are made by what you do, not by what you say.
 This is not a rhetorical point.
 Children are extraordinarily sensitive observers of the gap between stated values and actual behavior.
 You can tell them that honesty matters while they watch you lie on the phone.
 You can tell them that people deserve respect while they hear how you speak about your neighbors.
 You can tell them to manage their emotions while they watch you lose yours.
 What you model is the curriculum.
 The instructions are supplementary material that only registers if it is consistent with what they observe.
 When your behavior and your instructions conflict, they trust the behavior.

 This puts the project of parenting squarely on the terrain of personal development, which is uncomfortable for people who would prefer to think of it as outward-facing.
 The question "what do I need to be for this child?" is demanding in a way that "what should I do with this child?" is not.
 The former requires looking at your own patterns, your own unresolved things, your own defaults under stress.
-It requires acknowledging that what you carry will be transmitted as a matter of developmental mechanics, not merely when you are unlucky.
+It requires acknowledging that what you carry will be transmitted as a matter of developmental mechanics, not only when you are unlucky.

 What Children Actually Need